-The dual Pharm.D./M.B.A. program is a cooperative venture between the Heider College of Business and the School of Pharmacy and Health Professions.
+The dual Doctor of Pharmacy (Pharm.D.)/Master of Business Administration (M.B.A.) program is a cooperative venture between the Heider College of Business and the School of Pharmacy and Health Professions.
 The program allows Pharm.D. students to complete an M.B.A. degree in the evening, during the time it takes to complete the Pharm.D. degree and in less time and with less expense than if the two degrees were pursued separately.
 The program is designed assuming students have no business foundation courses completed beyond what is already required in the pre-professional component of the Pharm.D. program.
 If a Pharm.D student has taken business foundation (prerequisite) coursework, the relevant foundation courses will be waived and the student may finish the program in fewer hours.